 Equality Impact Assessment Screening completed on the: NHS Forth Valley Equality Delivery Mainstreaming Report 2013 – 17

 As required by the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 we will publish information about our Equality outcomes, the action we have taken and the progress we have made to achieve them to enable us to provide evidence that the public can use to assess our performance on equality.

-Although the legislative requirements are that we must publish a report on the progress made no later than 30 April 2015, NHS Forth Valley has decided to update the public on an annual basis.
-The first Report will be made available in March 2014.
+Although the legislative requirements state that we must publish a report on the progress made on our Equality Outcomes no later than 30 April 2015, NHS Forth Valley has decided to update the public on an annual basis.

-The report will highlight our achievements and reflect the progress made regarding our equality outcomes and action plans.
+The attached report highlights our achievements to date during 2013 – 14 and reflects the progress made regarding our equality outcomes and action plans.